VW CC Water Pump Failure Guide (2009–2017) – Symptoms, Fixes & Replacement Parts

 The water pump on the 2.0T engine is located at the front of the engine block, behind the intake manifold.
 To inspect the water pump visually, you’ll need to remove the lower engine shield and follow the radiator hoses upward to locate the water pump and thermostat housing.
 The CC's water pump is bolted to the front of the engine and features an integrated thermostat housing, which can be prone to leaks over time.
 The thermostat itself regulates coolant flow, but it is usually not the main failure point.

-Most Commonly you will have a leak between the thermostat/water pump housing and the engine block.
-This is often caused by oil leaking down of the front of the engine block, compromising the thermostat housing gasket.
-The gasket will absorb oil over time, causing it to swell.
-This will either crack the plastic housing or cause the gasket to fail.
-It is important to fix your oil leak or its possible this will happen again.
+Most commonly, you will see a leak between the thermostat/water pump housing and the engine block.
+This is often caused by oil leaking down the front of the engine block, compromising the thermostat housing gasket.
+The gasket absorbs oil over time, causing it to swell.
+This can crack the plastic housing or cause the gasket to fail.
+It is important to fix your oil leak, or it’s possible this will happen again.

 1. Coolant Leaks

-The most common issue with the 09-17 CC water pump stems from leaks, particularly where the thermostat housing connects to the engine block or where the water pump joins the thermostat.
-You should replace the water pump and thermostat to address this, but be sure you do not have oil leaking onto your thermostat housing as it will cause another premature failure.
+The most common issue with the 2009–2017 CC water pump stems from leaks, particularly where the thermostat housing connects to the engine block or where the water pump joins the thermostat.
+You should replace the water pump and thermostat housing to address this, but be sure you do not have oil leaking onto your thermostat housing, as it can cause another premature failure.

 2. Fault Codes